 The interactive worksheet

-The course is based on the use of a scientific calculator and the worksheet for manual completing.
+The course is based on the use of a scientific calculator or the easysextant Sun Sight Reduction Tables, accompanied by a worksheet (grid) for manual completion.

 Free interactive worksheet accompanies manual completion, providing detailed theory and calculations guidance.

-This interactive worksheet is the most importent tool of this website.
+This interactive worksheet is the most important tool of this website.

 Comments